jdmuet/infrastructure-kubernetes-part2/1 - replica_set/rs_task.md

 __Task 1, step 9: What happened after applying another pod with matching selectors as the ReplicaSet?__
 ```
-nginx-pod terminated as a new replica was added
+new nginx-pod terminated and nginx-replica were still running.
+This is because the new pods would push it over the desired count

  Type    Reason            Age    From                   Message
   ----    ------            ----   ----                   -------
   Normal  SuccessfulCreate  20m    replicaset-controller  Created pod: nginx-replica-c4lrx